9: The Last Resort: Gameplay

+Nine: The Last Resort drops the player into a whimsically eerie mansion they have mysteriously inherited—a place steeped in carnival-like visuals, animated oddities, and cryptic objectives.
+The player awakens with no clear sense of purpose, compelled to explore the surroundings by clicking on everything in sight.
+Progress hinges on solving a variety of cerebral challenges.
+Some are straightforward—like matching sound effects in a memory-style mini-game—while others are more luck-driven, requiring persistent mouse-clicking.
+Nine attempts to reward that persistence with vivid animations, surreal 3D art, and engaging character encounters.
+Voiced by a star-studded cast including Cher, Christopher Reeve, and members of Aerosmith, the characters offer hints and help bring the mansion’s eccentric tone to life.
+Salty, portrayed by Jim Belushi, pops up sporadically with useful tips amid his grumpy banter.
+The player's overarching task is to rid the mansion of its corrupt inhabitants.

 Plot

 The player character has just inherited a hotel, The Last Resort, belonging to their deceased uncle, Thurston Last.
 The hotel is inhabited by nine muses.
 As the player character enters the hotel, it becomes clear that it is no longer a hospitable place.
 Its wacky inhabitants live in fear of a pair of squatters known as the Toxic Twins.
 Only the aeroplane-man Salty is brave enough to wander around and talk to the player character.
 The player's goal is to reconstruct "The Muse Machine" and banish the Toxic Twins.